wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 = 1.2.6.2  =
 * Change to option functions ( added isset() )
-* Rewrote AddUser() function
+* Rewrote AddUser() function on "Add Instagram User" page
-* Add Emoji filter to Add Instagram User page
+* Add Emoji filter to "Add Instagram User" page.
+Because Instagram feed is in JSON, filter must remove all unicode characters written as strings (\u0000 to \uffff)

 = TODO =
 * Change to FancyBox 2